GioCities

 So.
 A lot happened yesterday.

-I’ve broken it down by time, because the minute-to-minute order of events tells you what people were actually reacting to, which matters.
+I’ve broken events down by time, because the minute-to-minute order of events tells you what people were actually reacting to, which matters.

 3 am§